Biochemistry1-FFM/uORF-Tools/report/regulation.rst

 - direction: describes potential regulation of main ORF by uORF by association their change of translational efficiency

+  - up: translational efficiency of both uORF and main ORF is upregulated

-  - homodirectional: translational efficiency of both ORFs together is up- or downregulated
+  - down: translational efficency of both uORF and main ORF is downregulated

-  - inverse: translational efficiency of uORF increases, translational efficiency of main ORF decreases
+  - left: translational efficiency of uORF increases, translational efficiency of main ORF decreases

+  - right: translational efficiency of uORF decreases, translation efficiency of main ORF increases

 - ORF_id_gen: genomic coordinates of the potential uORF